borango/books-mono/manuscript/1_intro.md

 So I chose to list Wind in chapter 1, Sails and the Wind Turbine (and all the other resource catchers) in chapter 2, the battery in chapter 3 and Propulsion in the Sailing chapter.

 I am using many cross-references in the electronic versions of this book.
 They represent the green lines in the diagrams above.
-This way you can follow a causal chain from Wind, Turbine, Battery... (and back) if you want to.
-Otherwise you just keep reading chapter by chapter.
+This way you can follow a causal chain from Wind, Turbine, ... , to Propulsion (and back) if you want to.
+Otherwise you just keep reading about logical groups of subjects, chapter by chapter. [^book_structure_feedback]

-> Please let me know how this book structure works for your reading experience!
+[^book_structure_feedback]: Please let me know how this book structure works for your reading experience!